lidofinance/docs/docs/ipfs/security.md

 # Security

-## TODO: rewrite
+### RPC nodes

-The UI itself is built with non-secret environment variables.
-This is because IPFS content is accessible to anyone who downloads it from IPFS or takes artifacts from release descriptions.
-Therefore, public RPC nodes are used for RPC requests, explicitly communicated to the user in the UI, allowing them to specify necessary RPC nodes on the settings page.
-The data is stored in LocalStorage and used for subsequent visits to the same IPFS gateway.
+The IPFS build utilizes non-secret environment variables since all IPFS content must be accessible to anyone.
+Therefore, the widget uses public RPC nodes to serve RPC requests.
+Users are explicitly notified about this fact in the UI, allowing them an option to specify necessary RPC nodes on the settings page.
+RPC nodes setup will be stored in a browser's localStorage and used for subsequent visits to the same IPFS gateway.

-Important:
-Settings on the UI use LocalStorage, which is shared across users in some IPFS gateways.
+### Possible localStorage leak (important!)
+Lido widgets use your browser's localStorage to store some UI settings and RPC nodes urls.

-When using an IPFS gateway and referencing an IPFS hash or IPNS name by the path (e.g., `{GATEWAY}/ipfs/{HASH}`) rather than the subdomain (e.g., `{HASH}.{GATEWAY}`), other sites accessed from the same IPFS gateway can view and change your settings.
+If you are using an IPFS gateway, which is referencing CID hash as a part of the URL path (e.g., `{GATEWAY_DOMAIN}/ipfs/{HASH}`), rather than the subdomain (e.g., `{HASH}.{GATEWAY}`), then other websites accessed from the same IPFS gateway can potentially view or edit your settings, because localStorage stays the same for the same domain.

-To avoid this possibility, you can use the subdomain format of IPFS gateway URLs, which are contained in the release along with the path format.
+To avoid this possibility, we suggest using IPFS gateway URL, attached to the IPFS release description, see [instructions](about.md#where-to-get-cid-and-gateway-address).
+The offered gateway uses subdomain format.

-UI changes
+### Routing
-Because IPFS gateways will not default to serving /index.html as is expected by many single page applications, the Lido Interface uses a "hash" based router.
+Due to IPFS gateways not automatically serving `/index.html` as expected by many single-page applications, the Lido Interface uses a hash-based routing.